 Even though I appreciate that the selected four are probably the most popular Bat-Family members, I can’t help but feel shoehorned into the “Batgirl” choice if I wanted a character that I identify with right away.
 It would have been nice to have another female on the map to even the ratio to 2:2 — Stephanie Brown’s Robin, for instance.

-Characters and Abilities Exist to Give the Player Meaningful Choices
+Gotham Knights‘ Characters and Abilities Must Give the Player Meaningful Choices

 One of the best things about Arkham Asylum is how it allows players to choose how to accomplish each level.
 Generally, there are times to be stealthy, and times to go in swinging, but there are enough places in the game where you feel like you can make decisions.